How to Pay Federal Estimated Taxes Online to the IRS

 If you use tax-preparation software and you owe $1,000 or more, the software typically calculates estimated tax payments.
 It also generates four Form 1040-ES vouchers for you to use to mail estimated payments for the coming year.
 Otherwise, follow the IRS instructions for Form 1040-ES to determine how much you should pay in estimated taxes.
 Form1040-ES includes vouchers if you choose to send those payments in by mail.

 If you receive your self-employment income irregularly throughout the year, you may be able to pay different amounts throughout the year to more closely match your income.
 To avoid penalties, be sure to pay the minimum amount required for the quarter by the quarter’s due date.
 You can also make more than four estimated tax payments during the year.
-You can get a 1040-ES payment voucher to fill out to send with your extra payment.
+You can get a 1040-ES payment voucher to fill out online to send with your extra payment.

 Freelancers and independent contractors are frequently surprised at the sizeable tax bill they face when they have a nice net profit for the year.
 The high amount is because they not only pay income tax on the profit, but they have to pay self-employment (SE) tax as well.
 Self-employment tax is part of your overall tax liability and is one thing that makes estimating total tax liability difficult.